Charging Plug-In Electric Vehicles at Home

 Installation contractors can inform homeowners if their home has adequate electrical capacity for vehicle charging.
 Some homes might have insufficient electric capacity for AC Level 2 equipment.
-Homeowners may have a qualified electrician add circuits to accommodate the capacity needed for AC Level 2 charging.
+However, homeowners may have a qualified electrician add circuits to accommodate the capacity needed for AC Level 2 charging.

-The City of San Jose, California, has issued requirements for installing an Electric Vehicle Charging System Permit Requirements- SF/DupIexes that briefly explains the permitting process and location planning for a home EVSE.
+The City of San Jose, California, was one of the first to issue requirements for installing vehicle charging systems in single-family homes and duplexes to explain the permitting process and location planning for a home EVSE.